Toytiny/CMFlow/README.md

 ### Abstract
 This work proposes a novel approach to 4D radar-based scene flow estimation via cross-modal learning.
 Our approach is motivated by the co-located sensing redundancy in modern autonomous vehicles.
 Such redundancy implicitly provides various forms of supervision cues to the radar scene flow estimation.
 Specifically, we introduce a multi-task model architecture for the identified cross-modal learning problem and propose loss functions to opportunistically engage scene flow estimation using multiple cross-modal constraints for effective model training.
 Extensive experiments show the state-of-the-art performance of our method and demonstrate the effectiveness of cross-modal supervised learning to infer more accurate 4D radar scene flow.
 We also show its usefulness to two subtasks - motion segmentation and ego-motion estimation.

+### Qualitative results
+Here some GIFs are provided to show our qualitative results on scene flow estimation and two subtasks, motion segmentation and ego-motion estimation.
+For more qualitative results, please refer to our demo video or paper.

+#### Scene flow

 ### Demo Video (Youtube)
 <p align="center"> <a href="https://youtu.be/PjKgznDizhI"><img src="./src/cover.png" width="80%"></a> </p>